smart-rb/smart_initializer/README.md

   - `cast` - type-cast received value if value has invalid type;
   - `privacy` - reader incapsulation level;
   - `finalize` - value post-processing (receives method name or proc);
+  - `type_system` - differently chosen type system for the current attribute;
   - (limitation) param has no `:default` option;
 - `option` - defined kwarg-like attribute:
   - `cast` - type-cast received value if value has invalid type;
   - `privacy` - reader incapsulation level;
   - `finalize` - value post-processing (receives method name or proc);
   - `default` - defalut value (if an attribute is not provided);
+  - `type_system` - differently chosen type system for the current attribute;
 - last `Hash` argument will be treated as `kwarg`s;

 `param` signautre: